Last updated: 12 January 2022

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of any regulatory requirements.

-For tax and accounting purposes we are required to keep basic information about our clients (including Contact, Identity, Financial and Transaction Data) for seven years after they stop being clients.
+For tax and accounting purposes we are required to keep basic information about our clients (including Client, Communication and KYC Data) for seven years after they stop being clients.

 In some circumstances we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.